Emin5001/Elite-Qualifier/README.md

 ## Usage

 In order to use this application, just interact with it like it is any other chatbot, and it will respond accordingly.

+## Test Plan

+To test the project:

+1. Run the test
+2. Check the results